 Oaks Resort Port Douglas is another place with a stunning pool featuring bridges, islands, and spa pools.

-My kids’ favorite thing here, after the food, is the huge fish pond, they always squealed with delight as they fed the resident barramundi, turtles, and eels.
+My kids’ favourite thing here, after the food, was the huge fish pond, they loved to feed the resident barramundi, turtles, and eels.

 QT offered interesting evening buffet dining in Bazaar restaurant, it’s popular with locals and residents.

 Dougies Backpacker Resort

 The first time I came to Port Douglas as a backpacker in 2001, I stayed at Dougies in our little 2 man tent.